anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/compliance_unit.md

 |`consumed`|`Set Nullifier`|a subset of the action nullifiers|

 The size of a compliance unit is determined by the resource machine *instantiation*.
 The total number of compliance proofs required for an action is determined by the number of compliance units that comprise the action.
-For example, if the instatiation defines a single compliance proof to include 1 input and 1 output resource, and an action contains 3 input and 2 output resources, the total number of compliance units will be 3 (with a "dummy" output resource in the third compliance unit).
+For example, if the instatiation defines a single compliance proof to include 1 input and 1 output resource, and an action contains 3 input and 2 output resources, the total number of compliance units will be 3 (with a placeholder output resource in the third compliance unit).

 ## Interface